percona/everest-doc/docs/secure/user-auth.md

 If you forget to copy the authorization toke while installing Everest or misplace it, a solution is available to reset the token and receive a new one.

-You can reset the authorization toke by executing the following command:
+You can reset the authorization token by executing the following command:

 ```sh
 go run cmd/everest/main.go password reset